cloudflare/cloudflare-docs/content/workers/observability/sentry-integration.md

 {{<Aside type="warning">}}

 This integration is not supported for Pages projects.
-This is because it installs a tail worker which Pages does not support.
+Pages does not support [Tail Workers](/workers/observability/logging/tail-workers/), and the Sentry integration relies on adding a Tail Worker to your Worker.

 {{</Aside>}}